Yamaha YM2612: Emulation

-With the advent of emulation, the YM2612 and its variants have been faithfully replicated in software through years of reverse engineering the chips, with various improvements being made to the accuracy of the emulated sound chips over time.
-Such changes include the implementation of crossover distortion found in the YM2612, as well as certain features such as the SSG envelope generator and undocumented registers.
-In recent years, cycle-accurate emulation of the YM2612 and its variants have also been done as well, using die shot reverse engineering of the chips.
+Emulated versions of the YM2612 and its variants have been in development since the advent of video game console emulators (especially those for the Mega Drive/Genesis) and even arcade game emulators such as MAME.
+Advancements in emulation and reverse engineering of the chips have faithfully reproduced the inner workings and sound generation of the chips with near accurate results, as well as reproducing certain quirks such as the YM2612's crossover distortion and features such as the SSG envelope generator and undocumented registers.
+Cycle-accurate emulation of the YM2612 and its variants have also been developed, using die shot reverse engineering of the chips.

-Many video game console emulators (especially those for the Mega Drive/Genesis) and even arcade game emulators such as MAME implemented various emulated versions of the YM2612, with most modern Mega Drive/Genesis emulators having the option to replicate the sound outputs of the original and revised models of the Mega Drive/Genesis by using the emulated YM2612 or YM3438 cores (which can also be used in conjunction with a low-pass filter to further simulate an original model Mega Drive/Genesis) or by implementing a function in the emulated chip to apply a crossover distortion effect to simulate a discrete YM2612.
+The majority of emulators for the Mega Drive/Genesis (as well as arcade emulators like MAME) have implemented various emulated versions of the YM2612, with most modern Mega Drive/Genesis emulators having the option to replicate the sound outputs of the original and revised models of the Mega Drive/Genesis by using the emulated YM2612 or YM3438 cores (which can also be used in conjunction with a low-pass filter to further simulate an original model Mega Drive/Genesis) or by implementing a function in the emulated chip to apply a crossover distortion effect to simulate a YM2612.